-Project Transformation’s summer of service experience for young adults offers hands-on opportunities to build mutually enriching relationships with under served children and youth, live in intentional community, experience cultural and socio-economic diversity, and explore various careers in ministry and service.
-Young adults can serve in one of the following cities across Oklahoma: Oklahoma City, Tulsa, Bartlesville, Muskogee, Moore, El Reno, Enid or Mangum.
+Project Transformation’s summer of service experience for young adults offers hands-on opportunities to build mutually enriching relationships with children in neighborhoods that are under-resourced, live in intentional community, experience cultural and socio-economic diversity, and explore various careers in service.
+Young adults serve in cities across Oklahoma.

 Competitive applicants for the Summer Program will: